 -Gateways: An NSX Gateway connects logical networks to the data center’s physical network or to physical applications.

-The NSX Manager provides a GUI for operators to setup and configure an NSX network.
+NSX Manager The NSX Manager provides a GUI for operators to set up and configure an NSX network.
 It is not used by OpenStack itself and could be removed in the case that the operator uses CLI commands for all setup and configuration steps.

 -Flexibility of expanding and contracting resources for specific functions.

--Ability to isolate and develop span of control.
+-Ability to isolate and develop a span of control.

--Managing life-cycle of certain resources for specific functions (Better HW - CPU, memory and NIC, upgrade, migration etc.).
+-Managing the life-cycle of certain resources for specific functions (Better HW - CPU, memory, and NIC, upgrade, migration, etc.).

 In order to clearly understand the components and architecture that make up the F5 BIG-IP and VMware NSX solution, it’s important to first understand the major components of VMware NSX, including their roles and responsibilities within the NSX architecture and where they function in the network plane stack.